olimorris/onedarkpro.nvim/README.md

 ### Lualine

-The colorscheme has Lualine support out of the box for all of its themes.
+The theme has Lualine support out of the box for all of its themes.
 This can be found in the [Lualine folder](https://github.com/olimorris/onedarkpro.nvim/blob/main/lua/lualine/themes/onedarkpro.lua).

 ### Terminal themes

-The colorscheme comes with [Alacritty](https://github.com/alacritty/alacritty) and [Kitty](https://github.com/kovidgoyal/kitty) themes.
+The theme comes with [Alacritty](https://github.com/alacritty/alacritty) and [Kitty](https://github.com/kovidgoyal/kitty) colorschemes.
 These can be found in the [extras](https://github.com/olimorris/onedarkpro.nvim/tree/main/extras) folder.

 ### Helpers